Jcruzsalaverri/B-CUBE_spot_feecalculator/README.md

 ## Features

-- Downloads historical trade data from Binance
+- Download historical price data from Binance
-- Calculates fees paid in BNB and converts them to USDT
+- Converts fees paid in any coin to USDT
-- Outputs total fees paid in USD
+- Outputs total fees paid in USDT as well as a coin breakdown

 ## Prerequisites